summer

 Blueberry picking (and muffins)

-It's been two weeks since we returned from vacation in Canada, and I can't stop thinking about it.
-Even though I've since joined my parents for a weekend in upstate New York.
-Even though Josh and I have entertained and seen friends and gotten thoroughly back into the Providence swing of things.
-Even though school… Continue reading Blueberry picking (and muffins)
+It’s been two weeks since we returned from vacation in Canada, and I can’t stop thinking about it.
+Even though I’ve since joined my parents for a weekend in upstate New York.
+Even though Josh and I have entertained and… Continue reading

 Away